maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 0.8319740564854229
 ```

 This is indeed the case.
 Then, should we include the title variable ?
-A nice feature of the random forest is to be able to apply a feature importance.
+A cool feature of the random forest is to be able to apply a feature importance.
 By checking the feature importance, we notice how many node splits depend on values encountered on a given feature.

 ```python
 rf.fit(X,y)